-9. - (1) If pigs are kept together, measures shall be taken to prevent fighting which goes beyond normal behaviour.

-(2) Pigs which show persistent aggression towards others or are victims of such aggression shall be isolated or kept separate from the group.
+- 9. (1) If pigs are kept together, measures shall be taken to prevent fighting which goes beyond normal behaviour. - (2) Pigs that show persistent aggression towards others or are victims of such aggression shall be isolated or kept separate from the group.

-Cleaning and disinfection
+Cleansing and disinfection

-10. - (1) Housing, pens, equipment and utensils used for pigs must be properly cleaned and disinfected as necessary to prevent cross-infection and the build-up of disease-carrying organisms.

-(2) Faeces, urine and uneaten or spilt food must be removed as often as necessary to minimise smell and avoid attracting flies or rodents.
+- 10. (1) Housing, pens, equipment and utensils used for pigs must be properly cleansed and disinfected as necessary to prevent cross-infection and the build-up of disease-carrying organisms. - (2) Faeces, urine and uneaten or spilt food must be removed as often as necessary to minimise smells and avoid attracting flies or rodents.